01 of 06

-You'll find yourself reaching for this versatile duffel style gym bag so many times that you may want to mass produce them!
-We used to go camping a LOT... as in every weekend and vacation.
-It never seemed like I had enough bags to keep things organized.
-That dilemma seems to have rubbed off on my daughter... she wants a bag for everything to keep things organized and at hand.
+You'll find yourself reaching for this versatile duffel style gym bag so many times that you may want to mass produce them.
 This duffel bag is great as a tool bag in the car and the perfect size for small children to pack and carry as an over night bag to Grandmas house.

-- 1/2 yard of 45" wide fabric- Denim, Canvas, Duck,Strong durable similar weight fabrics.
-(Refold the fabric so you are not cutting the fold pattern pieces from the center of the fabric.)
+- 1/2 yard of 45" Wide Fabric: Denim, canvas, duck, or other strong and durable similar-weight fabrics.
+Refold the fabric so you are not cutting the fold pattern pieces from the center of the fabric.
 If your fabric lacks body, consider fusing a layer of craft interfacing to the wrong side of the fabric or fusing two layers of the fabric together.
-(More about Fusibles)

 - 18" Purse Zipper

 Continue to 2 of 6 below.